dgcamacho/so2021/exercises/sheet13.md

 - provide iterators over the range and
 - return on dereferencing the mapped value

-Therefore, we write a class `MappedRange<Functor,Range>` with a constructor that stores a functor, gets a range and stores iterators to begin and end of the range:
+Therefore, write a class `MappedRange<Functor,Range>` with a constructor that stores a functor, gets a range and stores iterators to begin and end of the range:
 ```c++
 MappedRange(Functor f, Range const& range)